President, Karen Lewis

 Historian, Anahita Rahimi Khoshtinat (No Photo Available)

 Anahita Rahimi Khoshtinat received her doctorate in Educational Leadership with a specialization in Women’s Education from Lamar University, Beaumont (Texas, USA), a Master of Arts in English Literature from University of Pune (Pune, India), a Post-baccalaureate in Speech Language Pathology from Lamar University, and a Bachelor of Arts in English Literature from Azad University, Rodehen Branch, (Rodehen, Iran).
 She has 10 years of experience in teaching ESL at universities as wells as K-12 in Iran and United States.
 Currently, she teaches Math and Reading in Port Arthur Independent School District, Texas.
-Her research concentration comprises women’s educational opportunities, globally, and especially in Middle East.
+Her research concentration comprises women’s educational opportunities, globally, and especially in the Middle East.

 Advocacy, Bianca Arriazola